microsoft/WindowsAppSDK-Samples/Samples/Installer/README.md

 programs that need to embed the WindowsAppSDK without any pop-up windows.

 ## Requirements

-Sample requires downloading WindowsAppRuntimeInstall.exe from [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/downloads) or building a version of it.
+- This sample requires downloading WindowsAppRuntimeInstall.exe from [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/downloads) or building a version of it.

-The sample assumes that WindowsAppRuntimeInstall.exe will be in %USERPROFILE%\Downloads for convenience.
+- This sample assumes that WindowsAppRuntimeInstall.exe will be in %USERPROFILE%\Downloads for convenience.
 If a different path is desired, it can be specified in the #define at the top in main.cpp.

+- Before building the sample, make sure to set up your environment correctly by following the steps [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/set-up-your-development-environment).

 ## Building and running any of the samples
-Before building the sample, make sure to set up your environment correctly by following the steps [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/set-up-your-development-environment).

 1. Download WindowsAppRuntimeInstall.exe from [here](https://docs.microsoft.com/windows/apps/windows-app-sdk/downloads) or build a version of it, and place it in
 %USERPROFILE%\Downloads.